-1. Selection: The selection of surveillance officers, supervisors, routine surveillance focal points and community-based surveillance (CBS) informants should be based on a candidate's ability to perform the role and their potential for development.
+- 1. Selection: The selection of surveillance officers, supervisors, routine surveillance focal points and community-based surveillance (CBS) informants should be based on a candidate's ability to perform the role and their potential for development.
 Gender balance and appropriateness to culture and norms should be prioritized and upheld for all roles (see Annex 18.
-Gender and polio surveillance).

-2. Capacity building: While capacity building is a larger function that represents a shared responsibility between managers and staff, it is fundamentally rooted in training.
-All surveillance staff should be

-A training package on AFP surveillance is available online.
-Download through POLIS equipped with an initial training and advanced formal trainings, offered either in-person or virtually, at least every two years and with regular refresher trainings, preferably with certificates that reference a validity period, such as an annual certification.
+Gender and polio surveillance). - 2.
+Capacity building: While capacity building is a larger function that represents a shared responsibility between managers and staff, it is fundamentally rooted in training.
+All surveillance staff should be equipped with an initial training and advanced formal trainings, offered either in-person or virtually, at least every two years and with regular refresher trainings, preferably with certificates that reference a validity period, such as an annual certification.